Nickolay-Martynenko/GRB-X-Ray-Afterglow/README.md

 We focus only on the basic lightcurve entries: the timestamps and source count rate, together with the errors of the latter.
 We develop and use four preprocessing methods, see [`dataset/README.md`](dataset/README.md)

 ## Models
+We analyse lightcurves using Density-based spatial clustering of applications with noise (DBSCAN), IsolaitonForest, Kernel principal component analysis (KernelPCA), and AutoEncoder.
+Each model is accompanied by  its own pipeline of pre-/postprocessing steps.
+See  [`models/README.md`](models/README.md) for details.

 ## Tested Environment